 • Never dispose of the battery in your normal trash.
 Please follow your local laws as to the proper disposal.

-The Microsoft Windows battery meter icon is shown in the system tray (on the task bar) and links to your battery information in Windows 10:
+The Microsoft Windows battery meter icon is shown in the system tray (on the task bar) and links to your battery information.

 If you cannot see your battery icon in the system tray, you can add the icon back following these instructions: